Skip to main content

 Shaping Europe’s digital future

-Revision of the Audiovisual Media Services Directive (AVMSD)
+Revision of the Audiovisual Media Services Directive - AVMSD

-The revision of the Audiovisual Media Services Directive (AVMSD) was proposed by the Commission, and was the subject of intense negotiations between the co-legislators.
+The first revision of the Audiovisual Media Services Directive (AVMSD) was proposed by the Commission, and was the subject of intense negotiations between the co-legislators.
 The European Parliament adopted a report on the provision of audiovisual media services.
 The Council adopted the revised AVMSD in 2018, completing the legislative process.
 Member States had until September 2020 to transpose the AVMSD into their national legislation.

-The revised AVMSD offers many new elements:
+The first revised AVMSD offers many new elements:

 • A strengthened country of origin principle, with more clarity on which Member State's rules apply, aligned derogation procedures for TV broadcasters and on-demand service providers and possibilities for derogations in the event of public security concerns and serious risks to public health.